rehanmondal/Flipkart-Grocery-Cart-Automation/README.md

 ## Working Steps
     Human Steps :
-    Step 1 : Buyer needs to make a manual list of items (such as items.txt file) Step 2 : Put that file in to the desired folder location and start the python main file.
+    step 1 : Buyer needs to make a manual list of items (such as items.txt file) step 2 : Put that file in to the desired folder location and start the python main file.
- Other tasks are automatically done without any human interaction.
+ Other tasks are automatically done without any human interactions.

     Automation Steps :
     step 1: It will add the saved pincode of delivery in the location box (In order to change it is also possible).